What Are Ingrown Toenails?

 You can start by making sure you do not cut your toenails too short or let them grow too long.
 You also want to make sure to trim the nails straight across, not curved across the toe.
 Be sure to wear shoes that fit properly; do not wear shoes that cramp your toes, as this can cause ingrown toenails.

 If you think that you may have an ingrown toenail, call our office at (919) 850-9111 today and make an appointment to get diagnosed by one of our doctors, who will work with you to determine the right treatment.
-Raleigh Foot and Ankle Center has been helping people overcome toenail problems for years.
-Our board-certified foot and ankle doctors have nearly 50 years of combined experience.
+Raleigh Foot & Ankle Center has been helping people overcome toenail problems for years.
+Our board-certified foot and ankle doctors have over 60 years of combined experience.
 They can help you, too.

-To schedule an appointment for treatment of an ingrown toenail, please call our office at (919) 850-9111 or use our online Request an Appointment form.
-We serve patients from Raleigh, Cary and Wake Forest in Wake County, NC and surrounding communities in and around the Raleigh-Durham Area and the rest of North Carolina.
+To schedule an appointment for treatment of an ingrown toenail, please call our office at (919) 850-9111.
+We serve patients from Raleigh, Cary and Wake Forest, NC as well as Wake County, Johnston County and surrounding areas in and around the Raleigh-Durham Area and the rest of North Carolina.
 Hablamos Español.